Krzepice: World War II

 On September 3, 1939, during the German invasion of Poland which started World War II, German troops committed a massacre of 30 Poles in Krzepice (see Nazi crimes against the Polish nation); the town was then occupied by Germany until 1945.

+Two local Polish policemen were murdered by the Russians in the Katyn massacre in 1940.

 Krzepice had a sizeable Jewish community, 43% of the town's population, before World War II.
 In early 1940, the Germans set up an open type ghetto there with about 1,800 inmates, along with Judenrat and the Jewish police.
 The Jews were forced to perform slave labor until the liquidation of the ghetto in June and July 1942, when most of them were sent by train to Auschwitz extermination camp and murdered.
 Those who remained were deported to the ghetto in Sosnowiec.
 Only a handful survived the Holocaust; most subsequently left Poland.
 The stone-and-brick synagogue in Krzepice, built around 1822, still stands, although unused and in a dilapidated state.
 The historic Jewish Cemetery is close by.

 After World War II, Krzepice remained in Kielce Voivodeship until 1950, when it became part of Katowice Voivodeship.